College of Education PhD Fellowship Competitions

 Recipient will be a continuing doctoral student who is judged to have been making a distinguished contribution to scholarship and the profession.

 Graduate Scholarships and Fellowships Available Outside of the Online Graduate Endowed Scholarship System- All-College Competed Scholarships

 The Marianne Amarel Fellowship for the Scholarship of Teaching (PhD only)

 Recipients must be current doctoral students from across the College of Education, interested in the scholarship of teaching at the K-12 level or in higher education.
 The fellowship is intended to help the awardee establish – and pursue – a line of inquiry concerning the scholarship of teaching in K-12, teacher education, or higher education.
 The awardee can choose to study his/her own teaching or that of other teachers and their students.
 The fellowship is for one year, but a recipient may reapply for a renewal.
 It provides the grantee with a 25% research assistantship (which can be combine with another 25% appointment, if student is offered one) and up to $1000 in support for travel and research expenses per academic year.
+A student must withdraw from the Amarel Fellowship in the event that they receive another fellowship that provides for at least 25% assistantship.
 Every third year this scholarship will be used for a lectureship.